Triton 25

-The boat was built by Pearson Yachts in the United States.
+The Triton 25 is a recreational keelboat built by Pearson Yachts in the United States.
+First built in 1984, it is now out of production.

-The Triton 25 is a development of the US Yachts US 25 and the Buccaneer 250, with the Triton 25 actually built from tooling and molds purchased from US Yachts.
+It is a development of the US Yachts US 25 and the Buccaneer 250, with the Triton 25 actually built from tooling and molds purchased from US Yachts.

-The Pearson Yachts series of Triton boats were named for the Alberg Triton, which had been introduced in 1958.

-Design

-The Triton 25 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
-It displaces 3750 lb and carries 1250 lb of ballast.

-The boat has a draft of 4.25 ft with the standard keel and 3.0 ft with the optional shoal draft keel.
+The fiberglass hull has an internally-mounted spade-type rudder and a fixed fin keel.
+It has a draft of 4.25 ft with the standard keel and 3.0 ft with the optional shoal draft keel.
+It has a hull speed of 6.2 kn.

-The boat is normally fitted with a small 4 to 8 hp outboard motor for docking and maneuvering.

-The design has sleeping provisions for five people, with a double "V"-berth in the bow cabin, a main cabin, port side, drop-down dinette table that forms a double berth and a starboard, aft quarter berth.
+It has sleeping for five, with a small "V"-berth in the bow cabin, a main cabin, port side, drop-down dinette table that forms a double berth and a starboard, aft quarter berth.
 The galley is located on the starboard side amidships and is equipped with a two-burner stove and a sink.
 The enclosed head is located just aft of the bow cabin on the port side.
 Cabin headroom is 66 in.

-The boat has a PHRF racing average handicap of 213 with a high of 213 and low of 213.
-It has a hull speed of 6.2 kn.

-Operational history

-In a 2010 review Steve Henkel wrote, "A large foretriangle and a blade-like small mainsail gives the appearance of a fast racer, but in reality the boat does not stand out as a particularly fast boat ...
-The pinched bow gives too little room for a full V-berth; use it for small kids only."